11205 Mack Avenue,

 No one has favorited this theater yet

-Opened as the Harmony Theatre on December 12, 1921, this theater was completely remodeled in 1941 by C. Howard Crane in Art Moderne style.
+Opened as the Harmony Theatre on December 12, 1921 in was designed by architectural firm Building Design Bureau headed by architect Ernest C. Thulin.
+The theatre was completely remodeled in 1941 by C. Howard Crane in Art Moderne style.
 It not only received a new look, but a new name, as well, the Admiral Theatre.

-The theater was shuttered by the mid-1970’s and was reopened as a church called Brown’s Chapel, but that was also eventually shuttered.
-The former theater building has since been converted into office and retail space.
+The theatre was shuttered by the mid-1970’s and was reopened as a church called Brown’s Chapel, but that was also eventually shuttered.
+The former theatre building has since been converted into office and retail space.

 Cinema Treasures user ‘bizzzyb’ shares this memory: